mostafachegeni/Oracle_database/15. Sharding/1_Configure_Sharding.md

 -------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------
 - Step 2.
-Install Pluggable database.
+Install Pluggable database (On shardcat).
--- (On shardcat):

 -------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------
 - Step 3.
-Install GSM Software at Separate Home.
+Install GSM Software at Separate Home (On shardcat):
--- (On shardcat):

 1. Login as "root":
 ```